 Kaye says this evening ritual helps her find balance after a chaotic day.
 "My schedule can be very hectic, and while I love the hustle, developing a consistent nightly routine has become the anchor to my day and helps me to maintain work/life balance."
 Another non-negotiable: "I never miss my favorite way to unwind—taking a hot shower before bed.
 It's satisfying to literally wash away the stresses of the day."

 TRY: Making Plans

-It's important to chat to your S.O. about your work life, but Joey Wölffer, founder of Styleliner and co-owner of Wölffer Estate Vineyard, says talking shop when you get home can make the work day feel even longer.
+It's important to chat with your S.O. about your work life, but Joey Wölffer, the founder of Styleliner and co-owner of Wölffer Estate Vineyard, says talking shop when you get home can make the workday feel even longer.
 "I try to avoid talking about work with my husband past a certain hour," she says.
-"We work together so we have to make an effort not to make the work day continue into the evening.
+"We work together so we have to make an effort not to make the workday continue into the evening.
 It can be a struggle, but it's really worth the effort."

 Submerging your mind in a Netflix binge or mindlessly scrolling on Instagram might offer a temporary escape, but Britt Maren, former Victoria's Secret model and founder of Cooking with Britt, says it's not beneficial in the long term.
 "Social media, emails, and all other apps have really taken over our lives lately, so I try to put those away and read a book before bed," she tells MyDomaine.
 "Recent ones I've enjoyed are Sweetbitter, The Girls, The Last Love Song, and The Third Plate."